 NSCA Members save money when registering for exams.
 Interested in becoming an NSCA Member?
 Learn more about membership and how it can benefit you!

-Candidates must pass an exam that will test their knowledge in four areas: Basic Pathophysiology and Science of Health Status, Condition, Disorder or Disease; Client Consultation; Program Planning; and Safety, Emergency Procedures and Legal Issues.
+Candidates must pass an exam that will test their knowledge, skills, and abilities in four domains: Basic Pathophysiology and Science of Health Status, Condition, Disorder or Disease; Client Consultation; Program Planning; and Safety, Emergency Procedures and Legal Issues.
 Click to learn more.

 Candidates must have at least a bachelor's degree, or a license in one of a number of occupations and have a current CPR/AED certification.
 Click below for more information and details on how to submit the required documentation.
 Click to learn more about the prerequisites.